-Let’s talk a little bit about what that means.
-Whether you’re looking to be the next big indie publishing success or hoping to pursue the traditional publishing route, an editor with experience across multiple fields can certainly be a huge asset.
+Whether you’re looking to be the next big indie publishing success or hoping to pursue the traditional publishing route, an editor with experience across multiple fields is a huge asset.
 Much as you wouldn’t scale Mount Everest without a knowledgeable local and a sturdy goat, you don’t want to scale the mountain of publishing without an experienced guide.

 I enjoy working with a broad range of projects including short stories, novellas, query letters, synopses, novels, memoirs, and even academic and corporate work.
 But my main wheelhouse is pop fiction: crime fiction, mysteries, thrillers, romance, science fiction and fantasy.
 I also love YA in all of those genres as well.
 I’m always willing to discuss weird and exciting projects though, so send me an email at email@example.com and we’ll see what we can come up with.

-Right now I’m scheduling for July and August and tend to schedule about a month out.
+Right now I’m scheduling for October and November and tend to schedule about a month out.
 If you know you’ll be needing an editor plan early!
 I do enjoy the thrill of taking on rush projects when my schedule allows, so feel free to email me with the genre, word count, and a bit about the project.